willtim/Atavachron/README.md

 ### How secure is it?

 The highly regarded *Libsodium* provides the high-level APIs for use by cryptography non-experts such as myself.
 Atavachron hashes using HMAC-SHA512 and encrypts using an XSalsa20 stream cipher with Poly1305 MAC authentication.
+For passwords, Atavachron uses Scrypt to generate an *access key* from a password and random salt.
+This access key is used to encrypt the manifest key which unlocks the repository manifest and therefore all the data within the repository.
+The encrypted manifest key and password salt are written into the store under /keys/ using a label chosen by the user.
+This scheme supports multiple passwords to the repository and the possibility of revoking/changing a password.

 ### Why Haskell?

 Haskell offers a level of type-safety and expressiveness that is unmatched by most other practical languages.
 GHC Haskell is also capable of producing highly performant executables from very high-level abstract code.
 Atavachron has been written largely by composing transformations on effectful on-demand streams, resulting in better modularity and separation-of-concerns when compared to more traditional approaches.
-The high-level pipeline architecture should be visible in the source file "src/Atavachron/Pipelines.hs".
+The high-level pipeline architecture should be visible in the source file [Pipelines.hs](https://github.com/willtim/Atavachron/blob/master/src/Atavachron/Pipelines.hs).

 ### What is property-based testing?